devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 ## Update
 * Go into the software center and click on update.
-Alternatively, you can use the following commands:
+Alternatively, you can do:
 * `sudo dnf -y update`
-* `sudo dnf -y upgrade --refresh`
 * Reboot

 ## Firmware